MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **Type (int32)** - Indicates the licensing business bar type

+### Office.Licensing.Dialogs.ReactNativeDialog.RekaService.CloseAndStoreUserAction

+This event is triggered when a Licensing Validation User Experience (LVUX) 2.0 ReactNative dialog is closed.
+The data is used to verify that the ReactNative dialog events are occurring and triggering expected behavior and successfully closing the ReactNative dialogs.

+The following fields are collected:

+- **Action** - User action taken on LVUX RN dialog.

+- **DialogView** - Specifies LVUX RN dialog.

+- **Flow** - Entry flow type of LVUX session.

+### Office.Licensing.Dialogs.ReactNativeDialog.RekaService.HandleAction

+The event is triggered when an event occurs on a Licensing Validation User Experience (LVUX) 2.0 ReactNative dialog.
+The data is used to verify that the ReactNative dialog events are occurring and triggering expected behavior.

+The following fields are collected:

+- **Action** - User action taken on LVUX RN dialog.

+- **DialogView** - Specifies LVUX RN dialog.

+- **Flow** - Entry flow type of LVUX session.

+### Office.Licensing.Dialogs.ReactNativeDialog.Show

+This event is triggered when a Licensing Validation User Experience (LVUX) 2.0 ReactNative dialog is shown.
+Used to verify that the ReactNative dialog are launching as expected.

+The following fields are collected:

+- **DialogView** - Specifies LVUX RN dialog.

+- **Flow** - Entry flow type of LVUX session.

 ### Office.Licensing.Dialogs.WebViewDialog.Close

 This event is used as a signal to tell us that the in-app purchase experience is being closed either by the user or by the application.
 The data is used to monitor and alert on the health of the in-app purchase flow to ensure it is working as expected.